-The District has developed a formal system for employees to request and report time away from work.
+The District has developed a formal system for employees to request and report e tended time away from work.
 This system provides an explanation for employee absences and allows for accurate record-keeping of leave usage.
-Please report all absences via AESOP.

 Anticipated absences require prior approval.
-In such instances, reporting the absence via Aesop functions as both the means by which approvals are obtained and the documentation via which leave accounting takes place.
-Please submit absences to your supervisor as far in advance as possible when the need for leave time is anticipated.
+In such instances, reporting the absence via Frontline and Informed K12 function as both the means by which approvals are obtained and the documentation via which leave accounting takes place.
+Please submit absences through Informed K12 to your supervisor as far in advance as possible when the need for leave time is anticipated.
 Minimum notice of five working days is required except in special or emergency situations, but advance planning is requested whenever possible.

-Your supervisor and/or the secretary in your department can instruct you on how to use AESOP to request/reports absences.
+Your supervisor and/or the secretary in your department can instruct you on how to use Frontline and Informed K12 to request/reports absences.
 If you have questions about the amount of leave or vacation time available to you, consult your collective bargaining agreement or contact Human Resources at 792-4720.
 Please note that falsification of records is grounds for disciplinary action.
-If an employee has not reported their absence via AESOP, the supervisor's information will serve as official record.
+If an employee has not reported their absence via Frontline, the supervisor's information will serve as official record.